russellgoldenberg/utilities/README.md

 # Utilities

-A collection of functions, code snippets, etc. that can be useful.
+A collection of functions, code snippets, etc., that can be useful for making awesome easier.